RoboticsLabURJC/2022-tfg-cristian-sanchez/docs/_posts/2022-08-1-teleoperation-2.md

   - openCV
 ---
 ## Week 3
-Once the teleoperation functionality was working properly, we planned to improve it, adding a video screen that is responsible for showing a front view inside the drone, and also added some buttons for the drone to perform some simple tasks:
+Once the teleoperation functionality was working properly, we planned to improve it, adding a video screen (editing the SDF model file and including the pluging) that is responsible for showing a front view inside the drone, and also added some buttons for the drone to perform some simple tasks:

 1. Takeoff
 2. Land